Hi, I’m Nick Ortiz. I’m a board-certified disability insurance attorney in Florida.

-Today I'm here to talk to you about Mutual of Omaha and long term disability claims.
+Today, I’m here to talk to you about The Hartford and long-term disability claims.

 You may be here because The Hartford has either unreasonably delayed in the processing of your LTD claim, or they wrongfully denied or terminated your benefits.
 There are several primary reasons why The Hartford denies LTD claims.

 The first is that they had one of their doctors either review your file or conduct a medical examination of you to investigate the claim, and their doctor may have come up with conclusions that, while you do have some limitations, you don’t have enough limitations that would keep you from being able to do full-time work activity, and the insurance company uses that report against you.

 A second reason why the insurance company may have denied you is because they had a vocational expert, or a vocational analyst, which is a job analyst, review your file, and their job analysts said that based on your medical records and your limitations and your work history that you can still perform work activity.

 A third reason why The Hartford may have denied your claim is because of a change in the definition of the term disability.
 Under most group plans, the term disability is defined as the inability to perform the material duties of your own job for the first 24 months.
 What that means is for the first two years it’s whether you can perform the material duties of your job or your own oc, we call it, own occupation.
 So for example, if you’re a doctor, and you’re a surgeon, and you cannot perform the material duties of being a surgeon, then you may qualify for the benefits under that plan.
 However, after two years, most policies change to say whether you could do any job or what we call any occupation.
 So using the same doctor example, if they say they understand that you cannot be a surgeon, but perhaps you could be a teacher or a professor, then they can deny your claim under the any occupation standard.
 So many claims are cut off at this two-year mark when there’s a change in the term.